About us

 Faculty member at the University of Almería (since 2017), with a BA in Translation and Interpreting (University of Almería), a BA in English Philology (University of Granada), an MA in Hispanic Studies, and an MA in Translation (University of Wisconsin–Milwaukee).

-Nuria del Mar Torres López
+Nuria Torres López (PhD)

 Vice-President